saveitforparts/Carryout-Rotor/README.md

 submenu and returns to the root menu.

 Some submenus of interest include:
-target: send dish to desired azimuth / elevation coordinates
+target: send antenna to desired azimuth / elevation coordinates
 motor: manual motor movements and settings
 dvb: Get signal info from the stock LNB (if installed)
 os: List and quit running processes, etc

+You will probably want to increase the maximum elevation setting for use as a rotor.
+This can be found in the nvs submenu, index 102.
+Once in nvs, enter "e 102" to verify this is the max elevation setting.
+Then enter "e 102 90" to set the new max, and finally enter "s" to save.

 Note that the console does not accept backspace, so if you make a mistake while typing, just hit enter to clear the console.
 If necessary, close the console or unplug the